FlowFuse/website/src/blog/2024/08/customise-theming-in-your-dashboards.md

 </style>
 ```

-For detailed guide on this section, refer to the guide on [Displaying logged in user on Node-RED Dashboard 2.0](/blog/2024/04/displaying-logged-in-users-on-dashboard/).
+For detailed guide on this section, refer to the guide on [Displaying logged in user on FlowFuse Dashboard](/blog/2024/04/displaying-logged-in-users-on-dashboard/).
 Furthermore, if you want to add logos or buttons on the right side similar to the left side of the header, you just need to replace the to attribute with the `#app-bar-actions`.

 ## Styling Header